thomassimmer/Flutter-Actix-App/docs/articles/integration_tests.md

-# Building a Flutter / Rust app: Integration tests
+# Building a Cross-Platform App with Flutter and Rust: Writing Integration Tests

-## Context
+## Introduction

-This article explains how I wrote integration tests for my Flutter/Rust app with:
+In this article, I’ll walk you through how I wrote integration tests for a cross-platform app built using Flutter for the frontend and Actix for the backend.
+The app has several key features, including:

-- a first page where you can login / signup using a username and a password (no email because my user shouldn't be personally identifiable)
+1. A login/signup page using a username and password (without email, for privacy).
-- a second page where freshly registered users can see their recovery codes
+2. A recovery code page for new users.
-- a third page where freshly registered users can enable 2-factor authentication (2FA) with one-time passwords (OTP) using an external app like Google's Authenticator
+3. A 2FA setup page using OTP with an external app like Google Authenticator.
-- a fourth page that is a typical app view with four tabs using a common base screen with a logout button
+4. A main app view with four tabs.
-- a fifth page for the profile tab where people can change their languages, theme and enable/disable 2FA
+5. A profile tab where users can change settings like language, theme, 2FA and logout.

-Don't hesitate to read the first article of this serie to get more context, [](here).
+6. An account recovery page for users who lose access to 2FA or their password.

+For more context, feel free to check out [the first article](https://medium.com/@thomas.simmer/building-a-cross-platform-app-with-flutter-and-rust-a-beginners-journey-92cbb893c2f9) of this series.

 My API uses these crates:

-- **actix**, the web framework, to write my routes, run my server, write my tests, etc...
-- **sqlx**, to connect and safely query my database asynchronously
+- **actix-web** for managing routes, running the server, and writing tests.
+- **sqlx** for safe asynchronous database queries.
-- **jsonwebtoken** to generate and decode tokens
+- **jsonwebtoken** to handle token creation and decoding.
-- **argon2** for password hashing
+- **argon2** for secure password hashing.
-- **secrecy** for ensuring my app's secrets aren't exposed anywhere
+- **secrecy** to safeguard sensitive data.
-- **totp-rs** to generate and validate one-time passwords
+- **totp-rs** to generate and validate one-time passwords (OTPs).

-## Goals
+## Goals of the Integration Tests

-I wanted to have an API fully tested, allowing all these actions:
+I needed to ensure the API handled these user actions seamlessly:

-- users can signup using a username and a password
+- Sign up using a username and password.
-- after they are registered, the receive their recovery codes because we are not using any email
+- Receive recovery codes upon registration, as we don’t use email.
-- they can use their recovery code in case they lost their password and access their account
+- Recover access using recovery codes in case of password or 2FA loss.
-- after they are registered, they can enable 2FA, if they accept, a QR code is sent and they have to verify it by sending a one-time password (OTP) they generated on their app
+- Enable 2FA after registration by scanning a QR code and verifying it with an OTP.
-- if 2FA is enabled, users have to generate their OTP every time they connect
+- Verify OTP on every login if 2FA is enabled.
-- users have a profile page when they can see and update their profile
+- Manage profile settings (language, theme, and 2FA) from a profile page.
-- when connected, users use an access token which expires after 15 minutes and can be replaced using a refresh token which expires after 7 days
+- Maintain secure sessions with an access token (expires in 15 minutes) and a refresh token (expires in 7 days).

-My integration tests have to ensure each of these actions are possible and that misusing them is also not possible.
+The integration tests needed to ensure not only that these actions were possible but also that improper usage was prevented.

-## Difficulties
+## Challenges in Writing Integration Tests

+1. Handling Concurrency

-One difficulty when writing integration tests for API is test concurrency.
-In Rust, when you run **cargo test**, your tests are generally ran in parallel, which means that if they all make queries to the same database, you might end up with conflicts and your tests can randomly fail.
+A common issue with API integration tests is test concurrency.
+When running tests with **cargo test**, Rust runs tests in parallel, leading to potential conflicts if multiple tests query the same database simultaneously.
+These conflicts can cause random test failures.

-One way to overcome that is creating a transaction for each test and then roll it back at the end of it.
-This is simple and fast but not always feasible.
-For instance, if your views are using a state variable that is a database **pool** connection, you will struggle a lot to pass your test transaction into that, especially if your test contains many requests that depends on each other.
+One solution is to use database transactions for each test and roll them back afterward.
+While this works well in simple cases, it becomes challenging when your test involves state variables, such as a shared **database connection pool**.

-Another way is to use a different database for each of your tests.
-Ideally this database is in-memory to not have to clean it after manually.
-Unfortunately, I believe this is only possible for SQLite databases, not PostgreSQL ones.
+Another approach is to use a separate database instance for each test.
+Ideally, this would be an in-memory database to avoid manual cleanup.
+Unfortunately, PostgreSQL doesn’t support in-memory databases, so this method is only viable with SQLite.

-The way I went for, which is pretty much inspired by [](zero2prod), is creating a new database everytime in my PostgreSQL container giving it a Uuid for the name to avoid reusing an existing database.
-Each of my test creates a database, gets a pool of connections, runs the migrations, and then executes itself.
+Inspired by [zero2prod](https://www.lpalmieri.com/posts/2020-08-31-zero-to-production-3-5-html-forms-databases-integration-tests/#3-2-choosing-a-database-crate), I opted to create a new PostgreSQL database for each test, using a unique UUID as the database name to avoid conflicts.
+Each test creates its own database, sets up a connection pool, runs the necessary migrations, and proceeds to execute.

-Another difficulty when writing tests in Rust is being able to control the time, when your code uses **chrono::Utc::now**.
-Currently, these is no way to easily "freeze" the time at a moment you decide in your tests, like **freezegun.free_time** in Python.
-Luckily, someone started a pull request for this issue on the chrono GitHub project [https://github.com/chronotope/chrono/pull/1244/files](here).
-In this PR's changes, you can see this:
+2. Controlling Time in Tests

+Another challenge arises when controlling time-sensitive logic, such as expiring tokens, in your tests.
+Rust’s **chrono::Utc::now** doesn’t provide an easy way to “freeze” time during tests, like **Python’s freezegun**.

+Fortunately, there’s a pull request in the works on [chrono's GitHub](https://github.com/chronotope/chrono/pull/1244/files) that introduces the OVERRIDE_NOW variable, allowing you to override the current time on a per-thread basis.
+Here’s the relevant part of the PR:

 ```rust
 // Value to use for `Utc::now()` and `Local::now()`, when set with `Local::override_now`.